dvampofo/nodejs-tdd/README.md

 3. To start the server, `npm start -- --port 3000`
 4. `npm run test`
 ![Npm run test](https://github.com/dvampofo/nodejs-tdd/blob/main/img/nodeJs_run_test.jpg?raw=true)
+5. To run your first failing test, go to the `todos.js` file and remove the logic from the `router.get...` and `router.post...` functions.

 ## Troubleshooting

-If you run into an error that mentions "Watchman: "Operation not permitted", the solution can be found [HERE](https://stackoverflow.com/questions/72451781/cant-use-watchman-operation-not-permitted)
+If you run into an error that mentions "Watchman: "Operation not permitted", the solution can be found [HERE](https://stackoverflow.com/questions/72451781/cant-use-watchman-operation-not-permitted).

 ![Watchman Operation not permitted](https://github.com/dvampofo/nodejs-tdd/blob/main/img/nodeJs_watchman.png?raw=true)

-3. To run your first failing test, go to the `todos.js` file and remove the logic from the `router.get...` and `router.post...` functions.

 ## Tools